Vonfry/dotfiles/readme.md

 our system.
 I'm mainly using NixOS now, which isn't only a system but also a kind of thinking.
 Further more, Nix is a awesome build tools.

 I mainly use Omnifocus for GTD and Feedly for feeds.
-Fastmail is a interesting mail suppiler, which only offer mail, contacts and calendars, but these are enough.
+Zoho is a interesting mail suppiler.
 On macOS, Fantastical is a beautiful calander.
-On Linux, I use mutt for mail client, offlineimap for imap downloads, vdirsyncer for contcats and calendars downloads, khal for calendar and khard for contacts.
+On Linux, I use emacs for mail client, offlineimap for imap downloads, vdirsyncer for contcats and calendars downloads, khal for calendar and khard for contacts.
-So me of them have another tools supported in my configure but I don't use them usually,
+So me of them have another tools supported in my configure but I don't use them usually, Elfeed for scributions.

 I only use org-mode to save todo in projects.
 Sometimes, I use it on a special computer to note working process.